-As of January 21, 2020, the Washington Apple Commission currently collects an assessment on behalf of Tree Fruit Research in the amount of \$1.00/ton for all fresh, sliced and processed apples.
+The Washington Apple Commission currently collects an assessment on behalf of Tree Fruit Research in the amount of \$1.00/ton for all fresh, sliced and processed apples.
+Assessments collected are not held for more than 35 days before disbursement to Tree Fruit Research.